 The host must have composer installed (All Nexcess servers have composer installed)

-Once Magento is installed, we will need to login through SSH into a cloudhost and install the base package by running:
+Once Magento is installed, we will need to login through SSH into a cloudhost and create a new folder where the ScandiPWA package will live:

 Right after this, we will configure the persistent query module that comes with the installer by running: